Trees and shrubs native to eastern North America

 Looking for native trees and shrubs for your natural landscape?

-View the Connecticut Native Tree and Shrub Availability List which cross-references native species with nurseries where they may be available.
-This list was produced by the Connecticut DEP, Bureau of Natural Resources, Wildlife Division.
+View the treeavailability which cross-references native species with nurseries where they may be available.
+This list was produced by the Connecticut DEP, Bureau of Natural Resources, Wildlife Division.?
+You can also visit our Ecological Landscaping section and resources for more in depth information on the importance of native plants.